abhinavnatarajan/Chalc/docs/source/installation.rst

             $Env:VCPKG_ROOT = 'C:\path\to\vcpkg\dir'

-If you do not have vcpkg installed, the build process will automatically download vcpkg into a temporary directory and fetch the required dependencies.
+If you do not have vcpkg installed, the build process will automatically download vcpkg into a temporary directory, and fetch and build the required dependencies.

 .. note::
     If you would like to disable the use of vcpkg altogether, set the environment variable ``NO_USE_VPKG``.
 You will have to ensure that all build requirements are met and the appropriate entries are recorded in ``PATH`` (see the file `CMakeLists.txt <https://github.com/abhinavnatarajan/Chalc/blob/master/CMakeLists.txt>`_ for details).